SanderMertens/flecs/README.md

 #define flecs_STATIC
 ```

+If you are building on Windows with mingw/gcc/clang, add `-lWs2_32` to the linker command (only needed for the HTTP/REST addons).

+Make sure to compile C++ files as at least C++11 by adding `-std=c++0x` or higher to gcc/clang compile commands.

 By default Flecs includes many features that may not be useful for every project.
 Builds can be customized to minimize the overhead of the library.
 See the [Addons](#addons) section for more information on customized builds.

 ## Documentation